 The Faculty Development and Instructional Design Center (FDIDC) recruited the “Remote Teaching Fellows” and launched the effort this week.
 Faculty members can check out the all-star lineup of mentors on the Remote Teaching Fellows website and schedule an appointment for a conversation.

 In addition to tapping expertise of the fellows, NIU faculty can continue to get one-on-one help from the experts in the Faculty Development and Instructional Design Center.
 Center staff already have logged more than 500 one-on-one conversations or interactions with faculty.
-Additionally, total attendance at the center’s virtual workshops, which continue to be offered, has topped 1,000 people.
+Additionally, hundreds of faculty have attended the center’s virtual workshops..

 “The Remote Teaching Fellows initiative adds another layer of faculty support to our Keep Teaching effort,” says Stephanie Richter, director of faculty development and instructional support.
 “It’s incredible that during this busy transition, the fellows are willing to volunteer their time to help their colleagues.”